JSON Path Expressions

 6 Exasol

 A member accessor gives access to a JSON object member by its name.
-It is possible to concatenate an arbitrary number of names to access nested objects.
+You can concatenate an arbitrary number of names to access nested objects.

-The member accessor is case-sensitive.
-If a name starts with the character '$' or the name contains special characters like white space, it is necessary to enclose the name with double-quotes.
-The member accessor adheres to the lexical rules of ECMAScript identifiers.
+The member accessor is case sensitive.
+If a name starts with the character $, or if the name contains special characters (including spaces), you must enclose the name with double quotes.

 CREATE OR REPLACE TABLE json_input(id INT, json VARCHAR(2000000));